St. Catherine Creek National Wildlife Refuge offers a chance to unplug from the stresses of daily life and reconnect with our natural surroundings.

 Rules and Policies

 St. Catherine Creek NWR welcomes visitors year-round!
 All lands managed under TR Complex, including Refuge roads, parking areas and boat ramps are closed 1 1/2 hours after sunset until 4 am.
 Please refer to current Refuge regulations and map for additional information.
 A Current Public Use Permit is required for access if you are participating in consumptive use such as but not limited to, hunting and angling.
-Click here to purchase your permit.
+Click here to purchase or obtain your permit.
+For help with log-in or creating your account for purchasing or obtaining an annual public use permit please watch the video instructions.

 Check Us Out On Facebook